peteratseneca/dps907fall2016/Week_02/README.md

 Features:
 * Get all customers will throw a series of errors, logic, and missing AutoMapper map
 * Edit existing customer will throw an error

+**ExampleSolutionForAssignment1**

+Example solution for Assignment 1.
+Implements the specifications, and best practices.

+In Visual Studio, look at the Task List, and go through the comment tokens.